 - anticipated recovery time

 Laparoscopic surgery, for instance, involves less pain and scarring than open surgery, as well as a shorter time required for healing.
 However, it’s a more expensive procedure than open surgery.

 In both surgeries, your surgeon will make incisions in your groin area to access the hernia.
 The intestine or other tissue protruding from the femoral area is returned to its proper position.
 The surgeon will sew the hole back together and may reinforce it with a piece of mesh.
 The mesh strengthens the wall of the canal.
 Some procedures called “tension-free repairs” are minimally invasive and don’t require the use of general anesthesia.

 Femoral hernias are generally not life-threatening medical conditions.

 Strangulation of the hernia can become life-threatening, however, and must be treated through emergency surgery.
-The British Hernia Centre estimates that the bowel will only survive for roughly eight to 12 hours following strangulation, which makes it imperative to seek immediate medical attention if you have symptoms.
+The British Hernia Centre estimates that the bowel will only survive for roughly 8 to 12 hours following strangulation, which makes it imperative to seek immediate medical attention if you have symptoms.
 The repair itself is very safe with little risk.
 Most people can return to light activities within two weeks.
 Most people fully recover within six weeks.